Frederick Barbarossa: Second Crusade

-In early 1147, Frederick decided to join the Second Crusade after his uncle, King Conrad III, had taken the crusader vow in public on 28 December 1146.
+In early 1147, Frederick decided to join the Second Crusade after his uncle, Conrad III of Germany, had taken the crusader vow in public on 28 December 1146.
 Frederick's father, Duke Frederick II, strongly objected to this and according to Otto of Freising, the duke berated his brother for permitting his son to go.
 The elder Frederick, who was dying, expected his son to look after his widow and younger half-brother once he had passed on, not risk his life by going on a crusade.
 Perhaps in preparation for the crusade, Frederick married Adelaide of Vohburg sometime before March 1147.
 His father died on 4 or 6 April and Frederick succeeded him as the Duke of Swabia.
 The German crusader army departed from Regensburg seven weeks later.

 In August 1147, while crossing the Byzantine Empire, an ill crusader stopped in a monastery outside Adrianople to recuperate.
 There he was robbed and killed.
 Conrad ordered Frederick to avenge him.
 The duke of Swabia razed the monastery, captured and executed the robbers and demanded they return the stolen money.
 The intervention of the Byzantine general Prosuch prevented further escalation.
 A few weeks later, on 8 September, Frederick and Welf VI were among the few German crusaders who survived when a flash flood destroyed the main camp.
 They had decided to encamp on a hill a ways away from the main army.
 The remains of the army reached Constantinople the following day.

-Conrad III attempted to lead the army across Anatolia but finding this too difficult in the face of constant Turkish attacks near Dorylaeum, decided to turn back.
+Conrad III attempted to lead the army across Anatolia but finding this too difficult in the face of constant Seljuk Turks attacks near Dorylaeum, decided to turn back.
 The rearguard was subsequently annihilated.
 Conrad sent Frederick ahead to inform King Louis VII of France of the disaster and ask for help.
 The two armies, French and German, then advanced together.
 When Conrad fell ill around Christmas in Ephesus, he returned to Constantinople by ship with his personal retinue, which included Frederick.
 With Byzantine ships and money, the German army once again left Constantinople on 7 March 1148 and arrived in Acre on 11 April.
 After Easter, Conrad and Frederick visited Jerusalem, where Frederick was impressed by the charitable works of the Knights Hospitaller.
 He took part in the council of Acre on 24 June, where a decision was reached that the crusaders would attack Damascus.